Authentication

 API Key Management Endpoints

-You can also create, list, and revoke API keys programmatically.
-These endpoints use Firebase ID token authentication instead of the soku-api-key header.
+You can also create, list, and revoke API keys programmatically using the key management endpoints with Firebase ID token authentication.

 For details on the API key management endpoints, see API Keys.